wonsunahn/CS1632_CoffeeMaker/README.md

 ### Using Commandline

-You can also run the program on the commandline using Maven.
+You can also run the program on the commandline using Maven, as usual.

-1. To launch the solution version of the program, you simply need to invoke the solution jar file included in the folder:
+1. To launch the solution version of the program:

    ```
-   java -jar rentacat-solution-1.0.0.jar
+   java -jar coffeemaker-solution-1.0.0.jar
    ```

-1. To launch the current implementation of the program, you first need to compile the program using the 'test-compile' phase on Maven:
+1. To launch the current implementation of the program, first compile:

    ```
    mvn test-compile
    ```

-   If the compilation is successful, all soure codes under src/ are compiled to class files under target/classes.
-Make sure you invoke the 'test-compile' phase and not the 'compile' phase.
-The former will compile both your implementation classes under the src/main folder and your test classes under the src/test folder.
-The latter will only compile your implementation classes.

-   Next, invoke the 'exec' phase, which is configured to invoked RentACatImpl in pom.xml:
+   Then, invoke the 'exec' phase, which is configured to invoke the Game main method in pom.xml:

    ```
    mvn exec:java